-3. Duty of FIFA to notify its regulations and responsibility of FIFA's stakeholders in this respect
+3. Duty of FIFA to notify its regulations and responsibility of FIFA's stakeholders in this respect where it should have been retrieved by the DBU TMS manager.

 The Parties disputed the correctness and appropriateness of the way in which FIFA informed its member associations of the Circular Letter 1763, which clarified certain aspects of the administrative procedure governing the international transfer of minor players.